-The Game-Board shows the Victory Points track and the Battle track.
+The game-board shows the Victory point track and the battle track.
 The 20 battles are performed in chronological order.

-6. GAME SET-UP
+5. GAME SET-UP

-- 1. Place the Game-Board in the middle of the table. - 2.
-Place the yellow token into the box in the center of the Victory Points track above "Start". - 3.
-Place the red token on the first battlefield of the Battle track: "Invasion of Belgium" in 1914. - 4.
-Give each player one deck of cards: Central powers or Entente powers. - 5.
-Each player separates his Bonus cards and shuffles them.
-Then 6 cards are randomly drawn and added without looking at them to the main deck.
-The other cards are removed from play without looking at them. - 6.
-Each player shuffles his deck of cards and places it on a face-down pile within his reach.
-This pile is called the Supply.
-Each player draws the top 9 cards from his Supply. - 7.
-Each player gets 3 (customized) dice and a Summary card, which are placed within reach. - 8.
-Leave the Standoff and Alternate Battle mini-cards in the box.
-They are only used with the variant rules.
+- 1. Place the game-board in the middle of the table. - 2.
+Place the Yellow pawn on the white "Start" box in the middle of the victory points track. - 3.
+Place the Red pawn on the first battlefield of the Battle track: "Invasion of Belgium" in 1914. - 4.
+Give each player one deck of cards: Central powers or Allied powers. - 5.
+Stretch goal only: Each player separates his Bonus cards and shuffles them.
+Then, 6 cards are randomly drawn from it and added without looking to the main deck.
+The other cards are removed from play without looking at them.